Tim Bray: Open Text Corporation

 Bray left the new OED project in 1989 to co-found Open Text Corporation with two colleagues.
 Open Text commercialised the search engine employed in the new OED project.

 Bray recalled that “in 1994 I heard a conference speaker say that search engines would be big on the Internet, and in five seconds all the pieces just fell into place in my head.
 I realized that we could build such a thing with our technology.”
 Thus in 1995, Open Text released the Open Text Index, one of the first popular commercial web search engines.
 Open Text Corporation is publicly traded on the Nasdaq under the symbol OTEX.
 From 1991 until 1996, Bray was senior vice president—technology'.

 Textuality

 Bray, along with his wife Lauren Wood, ran Textuality, a consulting practice in the field of web and publishing technology.
 He was contracted by Netscape in 1999, along with Ramanathan V. Guha, in part to create a new version of the Meta Content Framework called Resource Description Framework, which used the XML language.

 Antarctica Systems

-In 1999 he founded Antarctica Systems, a Vancouver, British Columbia, Canada-based company that specializes in visualization-based business analytics.
+In 1999 he founded Antarctica Systems, a Vancouver, British Columbia, Canada-based company that specialized in visualization-based business analytics.